Home Buying Tips for Central TX Real Estate

 Feel free to contact a REALTOR® at Longhorn Realty, we are ready to help with questions, comparables, lender recommendations, documents, property information and anything else you may need to start your home search in Central Texas.

 Check your credit.

-If you are going to need a mortgage to buy a house, you must make sure your credit history is as clean as possible.
-A few months before you start looking at homes, get copies of your credit report.
-Make sure the facts are accurate, and fix any credit problems you find.
-The higher your credit score the better interest rates, fees and down payment options you will have.
-A credit score between 640 to 680 may cause a buyer to pay more fees and a larger down payment.
-While there are many qualified borrowers in the 580 range, the market today is probably looking for a 640 to 680 credit score as a minimum.
+If you need a mortgage to buy a home, you need to make sure your credit history is as clean as possible.
+A few months before you start your home search, get copies of your credit report.
+Make sure the facts are accurate, and repair any credit issues you may find.
+The higher your credit score, the better interest rates, fees and down payment options you will have.
+A credit score between 640 to 680 may cause a buyer to pay more fees and require a larger down payment.
+While there are many qualified borrowers in the 580 range, today’s market is looking for a 640 to 680 credit score as a minimum.
 A score of 700 to 720 will get you the best deal and 750 and above will provide you with the best market interest rates.

 How much home can you afford?

 One rule of thumb is that you can buy a home that costs about 2-1/2 times your annual salary.
 Use our mortgage calculator to see how your income, debts, and expenses affect what you can afford.
 If you’re using FHA financing your home expenses should not exceed 31 percent of your monthly income.
 For conventional loans, a safe formula is that home expenses should not exceed 28 percent of your gross monthly income.
 Read more on “Can you afford to buy?”